yashbonde/chess_lm/README.md

 To see a random gameplay between two AI agents ("AI goes brrrr....") run `python3 game.py` which will print value, confidence for each move and create a PGN file.
 To see the gameplay online goto this [website](https://chesstempo.com/pgn-viewer/), copy paste your PGN.

+**In order to train a network that does not collapse and is able to reduce the MSE valaue error the longer sequence lengths actually help!**

 ## It Learns!...?